-Facial Rejuvenation as a specialty is an evolving mix of art, science and committment to safe innovation.
+Facial Rejuvenation or Face lift as a specialty is an evolving mix of art, science and committment to safe innovation.
 Each of the facial rejuvenation procedures we perform can compliment other procedures.
 Whether you choose an office treatment or a surgical procedure, we are committed to recommending the procedure or procedures that will most readily and easily achieve your partidular aesthetic goals.
 If you have considered a face lift, this page and the page on Mini Face Lifts should be helpful.

 In this section we try to put it all in perspective.
 We will discuss the different types of mini lifts and explain how they differ from each other.
 We will also discuss the sub-SMAS full lower face lift and more extensive variations like the triplane face lift.
 A face lift can give you back your jawline and your neckline.